peter88213/novelyst_editor/README.md

-# nv_editor
+# noveltree_editor

-A simple [noveltree](https://peter88213.github.io/noveltree/) multi-section editor plugin based on the *tkinter.Text* widget.
+A [noveltree](https://peter88213.github.io/noveltree/) markup editor plugin based on the *tkinter.Text* widget.

-Edit multiple sections, if the project is not locked.

-For more information, see the [project homepage](https://peter88213.github.io/nv_editor) with description and download instructions.
+For more information, see the [project homepage](https://peter88peter88213.github.io/noveltree_editor) for description and download instructions.

 ## Feedback?
 Ideas?
 Feature requests?